 In addition to being known for wine, the Hill Country is also known for pecans and peaches.
 It’s not peach season, but we ate the heck out of some pecans.
 We picked up a bag of fresh crop pecans and a jar of peach salsa at Itz’s Market on Main Street.

 Unless you were done before 9am, running along Main Street in Downtown would be a nightmare, with all the people and stoplights, so our run was a simple out-and-back that started at the RV park and followed a road with sidewalks past cow fields and sheep fields.
-Along with a big herd of sheep, the sheep field contained a single llama; I wondered if someone had made a mistake.
+Along with a big herd of sheep, the sheep field contained a single llama; I wondered if someone had made a mistake and then I learned about guard llamas.
 The run was just: follow Friendship Ln to the high school and back for a total of 4.5 mi.
 I typically use mapmyrun.com to find good runs in unfamiliar locations.

 Well-behaved, leashed dogs are allowed in most (all?) stores in downtown Fredericksburg, but if you want to stash your pup for a bit while you do human-only activities, Dogologie offers Dog Pause, where for $6/hour your dog can stay in a comfy crate, with a mat, water, relaxing sounds, and video surveillance.
 It seems most restaurant patios and beer gardens are dog-friendly.

 Bugsy also went with us to Luckenbach and Pedernales Brewing Co. to people watch.
 We were amazed in Luckenbach when twice a child approached and ASKED if he could pet our dog.
-Most adults aren’t that considerate, but both of the boys listened to our explanation as to why they couldn’t (sorry kids) and went on their way.
+Most adults aren’t that considerate, but both of the boys listened to our explanation as to why they couldn’t (sorry kids) (update: Bugsy now loves kids!
+Still distrusts most adults) and went on their way.
 At Pedernales a couple adults walked right up to Bugsy and started cooing in her face, which set her off barking.
 She’s sensitive, people.
 That has also made walking around downtown a bit tricky, with so many people, and lots of dogs, milling about in close quarters.